SMSF Year End Checklist

 Whether you’re self employed or an employee, your super contributions must hit your SMSF’s bank account by close of business on 30 June.
 There are some exceptions where the fund has received a cheque by 30 June but not banked it in time; however, we always say to be on the safe side and plan ahead.

-2. Consider your minimum pension withdrawal limits – It’s all about timing again!
+11. Consider your minimum pension withdrawal limits – It's about timing again!

 Pension payments must leave your SMSF account by close of business on 30 June unless paid by cheque, in which case the cheques must be presented within a few days of the EOFY and there must have been evidence of sufficient funds in the bank account to support the payment of the cheques on 30 June.
 We recommend you take all your minimum pension payments by 20 June so there is no opportunity for error.